ArashMozhdehi/651-Final-Project-Mobile-UI/readme.md

 ## UML Sequence Diagram

-In Figure 2, you can see the Sequence Diagram of the Web-based Application.
-For the Sequence Diagram of the Mobile Application
+In Figure 2, you can see the Sequence Diagram of the Mobile Application.
+For the Sequence Diagram of Web-based Application.

 <p align="center" width="100%">
     <img width="100%" src="images/Web UI Sequence Diagram.png">